 Finally, I do urge you to check out the first two blogs below about two great Oz segments.
 The first features a group of women who tested a “prehistoric diet” while living in a tent in New Jersey for just 48 hours.
 The results were amazing.

 The second features Dr. Colin Campbell, Dr. Caldwell Esselstyn, Dr. Neal Barnard and others in a show devoted to the truth about the optimal diet for humans.
-And in case you’re interested, a video of the Cholesterol Docs Oz segment is provided below.
-Let me know what you think.

 - My favorite Oz segment ever.
 Oz hits a HOME RUN with Julieanna Hever…